Rezoning

 Under what circumstances would I pursue a rezoning request?

-How do I request zoning change?
+How do I request a zoning change?

-What if I apply but my application is denied?
+What if I apply, but my application is denied?

 Fees paid for the zoning change request are nonrefundable.
 The Planning Board and Board of Commissioners will not consider an application when, within the previous 12 months, the zoning change request was denied by the Board of Commissioners.